 If you can save just $25.00 a month from the day you turn 25 years of age, you will be a wealthy retiree.
 You may not even miss the money if you start that habit when you are young.
 There is something awesome about having money in the bank.
 No matter what the balance, it keeps you saving more money month after month.

 23. Calculate Hours To Work To Purchase One Item

 Let’s pretend we want to buy a sweater that costs $50.00.
 If you earn $10.00 an hour then you will need to work 5 hours to pay for that sweater.
-If you make $25.00 an hour you will have work 2 hours in order to pay for it.
+If you make $25.00 an hour you will have to work 2 hours in order to pay for it.
 Now, this is just one item.
-This gives you an idea about how much you have to work to pay for the items you decide to purchase.
+This gives you an idea of how much you have to work to pay for the items you decide to purchase.
 I just rounded the dollar amounts to make it easy to calculate.